mikeroyal/Windows-11-Guide/README.md

 ## Creating a Local Account on Windows 11 Home and Pro
 [Back to the Top](https://github.com/mikeroyal/Windows11-Guide#table-of-contents)

 **In Windows 11 Home and Pro editions Microsoft will require you to sign-in with Microsoft Account.
-Though, by following the simple steps below you can create a Local Account on the your Windows 11 device.**
+Though, by following these simple steps below you can create a Local Account on the your Windows 11 device.**

 <p align="center">
  <img src="https://user-images.githubusercontent.com/45159366/155907610-1ec0e0c3-ebfc-4906-b88c-ef36e71e8d71.png">